Officer Wellness – Is it the Elephant in the Room at Your Agency?

-In the video above, Captain Schaffer explains cumulative stress by giving a great metaphor called “Cop Stew” – a career in law enforcement can be like a pot on a stove with the flame on high and every traumatic call, crash, or trauma-related event can cause that pot to boil over if you’re not careful.
+In the video above, Captain Schaffer explains cumulative stress by giving a great metaphor called “Cop Stew”.
+A career in law enforcement can be like a pot on a stove with the flame on high.
+If you’re not careful, that pot can boil over as a result of any traumatic call, crash, or trauma-related event.

-What some warning signs that an officer might be struggling with cumulative stress?
+What are some warning signs that an officer might be struggling with cumulative stress?

-It can be difficult to recognize because everyone has different experiences but sometimes it’s most effective just to ask simple questions like “I’m noticing some little behavioral changes in how your conducting yourself on the job, is everything ok?” or “how are you sleeping?” and other questions that are relevant to the officer’s character.
+It can be difficult to recognize warning signs because everyone has had different life experiences.
+Asking simple questions can be very effective.
+For example, “I’m noticing some little behavioral changes in how your conducting yourself on the job.
+Is everything OK?”.
+Also, you can learn a lot about an officer’s well being by asking, “how are you sleeping?”.

 How is the Great Falls Police Department dealing with cumulative stress?

 Great Falls Police Department tried to take a proactive approach.
-Education is an important piece of this and building an awareness of how an officer can go through changes as they go through their career.
-Nobody in law enforcement is the same now as when they started, so there are going to be different things that people are going to experience.
-Getting the spouses and significant others involved as part of the solution is very important as well because they’re usually the first to know that something is not right.
+Education has been a crucial part of their strategy.
+Their department is working to build an awareness of how an officer can go through major changes in their career.
+Nobody in law enforcement is the same now as when they started.
+It is very important to involve the spouses and significant others as part of the solution.
+They’re usually the first to know that something is not right.